50 Things You Do Every Day That Annoy Other People

 Leaving the toilet seat up

-Unless you think it’s hilarious to have someone else fall into toilet water, it’s time to start putting the toilet seat down—and the lid, too.
+Unless you think it's hilarious to have someone else fall into toilet water, it's time to start putting the toilet seat down—and the lid, too, for that matter.

 Stopping short while walking

-We’ve all had that moment of realization while walking where we remember something we needed to do and it stops us in our tracks.
-Unfortunately, it’s always pretty annoying for the person behind you who’s forced to suddenly navigate around you or risk bumping straight into you.
+We've all had that moment of realization while walking when we remember something we needed to do and it stops us in our tracks.
+Unfortunately, it's always pretty annoying for the person behind you who's forced to suddenly navigate around your stationary form or risk bumping straight into you.

 Fishing food out of your teeth

 That corn kernel stuck in your teeth from earlier is annoying.
 The only thing more annoying?
 Watching you pick it out.

 Listening to music on your headphones loud enough so other people can hear